Cyclone Narelle Recovery Information

 Power

-Horizon Power has connected over 1100 homes and is working tirelessly to get the remaining properties in town reconnected.
-There are still many homes and businesses without power.
-Please be cautious of live wires and stay at least 10m away from any fallen or broken lines, if you are unsure if a line is live treat it as though it is and report an emergency fault or outage 24/7 on 13 23 51.
+Horizon Power is working tirelessly to get the remaining properties in town reconnected.
+There are still some homes and businesses without power.
+Please be cautious of live wires and stay at least 10m away from any fallen or broken lines.
+If you are unsure if a line is live treat it as though it is and report an emergency fault or outage 24/7 on 13 23 51.

 Horizon power website: https://www.horizonpower.com.au/